Pynckels/pun1442/README.md

 # pun1442

-Punch a text file to PDF in IBM 1442 retro style
+Punch a text file to PDF in IBM 1442 retro style.
+The punched cards in the PDF file can be read in again with the project rdr1442.

 ![Fortran source code example](tests/testOut/test1.png)